 The only way to avoid future hair tragedies, is by taking preventative measures and practising caution when using heat-based styling methods or being exposed to the sun for long stretches of time.

-There’s nothing wrong with straightening or relaxing your hair, just be sure to give your hair regular breaks between bouts of these styling methods, and always treat it to moisturizing, hydrating and heat-protectant products.
+There’s nothing wrong with straightening or relaxing your hair, just be sure to give your hair regular breaks between bouts of these styling methods, and always treat it to moisturising, hydrating and heat-protectant products.

 Keep your hair safe from the sun by keeping it covered and in a loose bun throughout the day and applying a nourishing mask or leave-in conditioner at night.
 To keep your hair hydrated, you’re going to have to keep yourself hydrated, so keep chugging on that water.